sjoerd1999/Hotbit_API/README.md

 ## Websocket

-For access to the private websocket, again, go a random hotbit page while logging in, and go to devtools.
+For access to the private websocket, again, go a random hotbit page while being logged in, and go to devtools->network.

 - Look for ws.hotbit.io
 - Go to the 'message' tab